docsforadobe/after-effects-expression-reference/docs/layer-sub.md

 Returns the layer source corresponding to time `t`.

 !!! note
-    After Effects CS5.5 and later
+    This functionality was added in After Effects CS5.5

 #### Parameters